Other Funding

 Doctoral Loans

-From 1 August 2018, if you’re starting a full-time or part-time postgraduate Doctoral course (such as a PhD) you can apply for a Postgraduate Doctoral Loan of up to £25,000.
+If you’re starting a full-time or part-time postgraduate Doctoral course (such as a PhD) you can apply for a Postgraduate Doctoral Loan.
 A Postgraduate Doctoral Loan will be available if you don’t already hold a Doctoral degree or higher qualification.
 If you have a lower level qualification and are ‘topping up’ to a Doctoral degree, you won’t be eligible for the loan, as you can only get a Postgraduate Doctoral Loan for a full postgraduate Doctoral course.
 Postgraduate Doctoral Loans are not based on your household income

 How to apply: